jordonpapello-beep/inventory-analytics-pipeline/README.md

 PROJECT ORDER:
 Here's the order this projects folders should be viewed in:
 - data
-  - 1 Original Inventory
+  - 1 Original Inventory (data hidden but table structure visible)
-  - 2 Uncleaned but Preped for SQL
+  - 2 Uncleaned but Preped for SQL (linearly scaled data with small random noise visible with other normalization)
 - sql
 - data
   - 3 Cleaned after SQL
 - r
 - plots